mgsosna/mattsosna.com/_posts/data_engineering/2021-12-01-Intermediate-SQL.md

 Nice and clean!
 Line 4 above is the same as lines 4-7 in the second `CASE WHEN` example: if `teacher` is non-null, return that value.
 Otherwise return `name`.

-`COALESCE` will keep moving down the arguments you provide until it finds a non-null value.
+`COALESCE` will move down the arguments you provide until it finds a non-null value.
 If all values are nulls, it returns null.

 {% include header-sql.html %}
 ```sql